ctrl-z-9000-times/homepage/database_design.md

 ## Requirements

 ### Creating Schema
- * [Who can?]
-Create Archetypes and Components.
-Although typically these will only be created at the start of the program, it would be convenient for the end user to add things to the database while the program is running.
+ * Programmers can create Archetypes and Components.
+Although typically these will only be created at the start of the program, it would be convenient to add things to the database while the program is running.

 ### Components